Ideas

 This is what I’ve been thinking about the longest.

 But in the months before, guests still need somewhere to RSVP, find the venue, check the schedule, figure out where to stay.
 Most couples build that separately.
 A Zola page, a Google Form, a website a cousin put together.
 It gets shared, bookmarked, visited — and then the wedding happens and it becomes irrelevant.
 Abandoned.
-The URL guests associate with your wedding is that temporary page, not the one that holds everything after.
+The link guests associate with your wedding is that temporary page, not the one that holds everything after.

-The URL they already know — the personal one, the one with your names — could hold all of that instead.
+The link they already know — the personal one, the one with your names — could hold all of that instead.
 RSVP, schedule, travel info, everything before the day.
 The same place on the day.
 The same place after.

-One URL.
+One link.
 The whole time.

 That’s what we’re building.
 It’s the thing I’m most excited about and the thing taking the longest to get right.
 I’ll write more about it when it’s closer.